kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 # Offline Virtual Machine developer documentation

-This document introduces the OfflineVirtualMachine kind and provides a guide how to use it and build upon it.
+This document introduces the VirtualMachine kind and provides a guide how to use it and build upon it.

 ## What is Offline Virtual Machine